SingularityLabs-ai/ChatGPT-Tool-List/README.md

 - [LLM Introduction: Learn Language Models](https://gist.github.com/rain-1/eebd5e5eb2784feecf450324e3341c8d) : A curated list of useful focused intro resources for learning about LLMs.
 - [Connect ChatGPT to the Internet](https://github.com/mahseema/connect-chatgpt-to-internet): A complete tutorial to help connect free version of ChatGPT to the internet
 - [Create your first app using ChatGPT](https://genez.io/blog/create-your-first-app-using-chatgpt/)
+- [Create your first app using ChatGPT](https://genez.io/blog/create-your-first-app-using-chatgpt/) - Learn how to build an app that enables users to improve their writing by rephrasing text.
+- [Stream data from ChatGPT with JavaScript](https://umaar.com/dev-tips/269-web-streams-openai/) - Learn how to consume streaming data from ChatGPT using vanilla JavaScript.

 ### User scripts